Skip to content

 • For insert (/v2/insert) you can specify maximum of 10 records per request/batch size in "records" field

 You store your product image database into a collection in Ximilar cloud in the same way you do with in Photo & Product Similarity.
-When a product photo is inserted into the collection, Ximilar process the image like this:
+When a product photo is inserted (/v2/insert) into the collection, Ximilar process the image like this:

-1. detect apparel items on the photo,
+1. Detect apparel (fashion) items on the photo.

 Sometimes it is difficult to correctly estimate the main item on the product image and its category.
 You can help Ximilar with this by sending over the information about the Top Category (and Category) of the product.
 You must use the categories according to Ximilar Fashion Taxonomy and put the information into each inserted image record, e.g.